mmcc007/fledge/README.md

 password to unencrypt the private key is provided in the `KEY_PASSWORD` described below.

 To learn more about app signing see: https://developer.android.com/studio/publish/app-signing.

+Setting-up your app for android signing:
 1. If you do not already have a keystore, generate a new keystore:

         keytool -genkey -v -keystore android/key.jks -keyalg RSA -keysize 2048 -validity 10000 -alias key keytool -importkeystore -srckeystore android/key.jks -destkeystore android/key.jks -deststoretype pkcs12

 1. Create the `android/key.properties`:

         storePassword=<store password>
         keyPassword=<key password>
         keyAlias=key
         storeFile=../key.jks

-Then encrypt them as follows:
 1. Add the following to your `.gitignore`:

         **/android/key.properties